YSL Records: 2020–present

 On February 28, 2020, Zaytoven released a mixtape with Lil Keed, Lil Gotit, and Lil Yachty titled A-Team.
 In March, Gunna announced his second album Wunna.
 Its lead single Skybox was released on March 6, alongside a music video.
 On March 16, Gunna stated on Twitter that Wunna is an acronym for: "Wealthy Unapologetic N***a Naturally Authentic".
 On April 3, Young Thug and Gunna released the single "Quarantine Clean", produced by Turbo.
 The following day, Gunna explained the album had experienced release issues due to the COVID-19 pandemic.
 The Gunna and Young Thug collaboration was their first released song together since "Diamonds", which was released in December 2019.

 On August 7, 2020, Lil Keed released his second studio album Trapped on Cleveland 3 through YSL Records.

 On December 18, 2020, YSL Records released "Take It to Trial", by Young Thug, Gunna and featuring Yak Gotti, the first single off the Slime Language 2 compilation, which followed on April 16, 2021.

 On January 7, 2022, Gunna released his third studio album DS4Ever, which served as the fourth and final installment in his Drip Season series.

 On May 9, 2022, members of YSL were arrested and charged with RICO-related charges stemming from a grand jury indictment filed by Fulton County District Attorney Fani Willis.
 Both Young Thug and Gunna were among the 28 associates charged and were arrested.

-On May 13, 2022, Lil Keed died at the age of 24.
+On May 13, 2022, YSL artist Lil Keed died at the age of 24.

+On December 14, 2022, Gunna took an Alford plea and was released from prison.